zuixjs/zuix/docs/api/md/helpers/ZxQuery.md

 #### ContextOptions

 This object can be supplied when loading a component.
-It can be either passed as argument for the `zuix.load(...)` method in the javascript code, or in the `z-options` attribute of the HTML code of the component container.
+It can be either passed as argument for the `zuix.load(...) / zuix.loadComponent(...) ` methods, in the javascript code, or with the `z-options` attribute in the HTML code of the component's host element.

 ##### Properties